zarhus/openwrt-zarhus/docs/building.md

 ## Using predefined config

-A working 'defconfig' with all of these changed applied can be found in `docs/files/minimal-defconfig`.
+A working `defconfig` with all of these changed applied can be found in `docs/files/minimal-defconfig`.
 It can be reused like this:

 ```bash